-It is-it is so, but that is not all.
-Even so, even if it so, as we discussed last night, even it is so, you know, if you-if you not-as long as you are here, if you do not get up for zazen, you don't feel good, [1 word: "knowing"?] there is no practice, or no Tassajara, or no monk [?].
-Whatever you it is nothing but [1-2 words].
+It is so, but that is not all.
+Even if it is so, as we discussed last night, even it is so, as long as you are here, if you do not get up for zazen, you don't feel good, knowing there is no practice, or no Tassajara, or no monk.
+Whatever you do it is nothing but...
 Even though you understand in that way, actually what you feel is different.
 How we can change our feeling from this kind of confusion-confused mind or suffering to joy of practice is the point.